BDC Hamburger Icon

 15. How many design revisions does the web developer allow?

 A developer’s job is to interpret your input and turn it into a design.
 Often, their first version won’t quite match yours.
-It’s no one’s fault — conveying these ideas is hard.
+It’s no one’s fault — conveying these ideas is challenging.

 16. Does the web developer charge by milestone, hourly, or a fixed fee?

-Without a firm fee agreement, a reasonable initial quote could turn into an eye-wateringly massive invoice if the project is managed poorly.
+Without a firm fee agreement, a reasonable initial quote could turn into a massive invoice if the project is poorly managed.
+Consider the following options:

 • Charging hourly.
 You have greater flexibility if you work with someone who charges by the hour.
 However, hourly changes increase the likelihood of cost overruns, particularly if you change your mind frequently.

 • Fixed fees.
-Working with a web developer who charges a fixed price can help you stay on budget and ensure a fast turnaround.
-However, because the developer is watching the clock, they may spend less time on specific aspects of your website to ensure they hit their time and budget targets.
+Working with a web developer who charges a fixed price can help you stay on budget and on time.
+However, because the developer is watching the clock, they may spend less time on specific aspects of your website so they hit their time and budget targets.
 They may have scheduled another project to start right after yours.

 • Charging by milestone.
 Charging by milestone is a happy medium between hourly and fixed fees.
 You can be a little more flexible with the project’s scope while keeping an eye on your budget.